nicolasloizeau/PauliStrings.jl/docs/src/index.md

 (5.0 + 0.0im) 1YY
 ```

-Export a list of strings with coeficients:
+Export a list of strings with coefficients:
 ```julia
 coefs, strings = ps.op_to_strings(H)
 ```

 ## Truncate, Cutoff, Trim, Noise
 `ps.truncate(H,M)` removes Pauli strings longer than M (returns a new Operator)
-`ps.cutoff(H,c)` removes Pauli strings with coeficient smaller than c in absolute value (returns a new Operator)
+`ps.cutoff(H,c)` removes Pauli strings with coefficient smaller than c in absolute value (returns a new Operator)
 `ps.trim(H,N)` keeps the first N trings with higest weight (returns a new Operator)
 `ps.prune(H,alpha)` keeps terms with probability 1-exp(-alpha*abs(c)) (returns a new Operator)

-`ps.add_noise(H,g)` adds depolarizing noise that make each strings decay like $e^{gw}$ where $w$ is the lenght of the string.
-This is usefull when used with `trim` to keep the number of strings manageable during time evolution.
+`ps.add_noise(H,g)` adds depolarizing noise that make each strings decay like $e^{gw}$ where $w$ is the length of the string.
+This is useful when used with `trim` to keep the number of strings manageable during time evolution.

 ## Time evolution